projectagastya/agastya-connect/README.md

    ```

 5. **Configure Environment Variables**
-   Create a `.env` file as specified in the Configuration section.
+   Create a `.env` file based on the configuration section below.

 6. **Configure Streamlit Secrets**
-   Create a `.streamlit/secrets.toml` file as specified in the Configuration section.
+   Create `.streamlit/secrets.toml` based on the configuration section below.

 7. **Initialize the Database**
    ```bash